Aetherinox/csf-firewall/docs/docs/install/update/v1501-to-newer.md

 <br />

-If you want CSF to automatically update without performing a check first, use the command below.
-If a newer version is available, it will install it immediately without any prior notification.
+If you want CSF to update automatically without performing a check first, use the command below.
+If a newer version is available, it will install immediately without any prior notification.

 === ":aetherx-axs-square-terminal: Terminal `-u`"